-Regarding the MAR simulation, we clearly visualize the buffer zone that corresponds to the region where the humidity is constantly forced toward the reanalyses, inducing unrealistic precipitation patterns.
+Regarding the MAR simulation, we clearly visualize the buffer zone that corresponds to the region where the humidity is constantly forced by the reanalyses, inducing unrealistic precipitation patterns.
 In the following, we exclude this buffer zone from our analysis.
-On a general way, the MAR simulation (Fig. 3a) reproduces better than the ERA-INTERIM (Fig. 3c) the spatial heterogeneity of the precipitation which is observed

-25 ERA-INTERIM (Fig. 3c) the spatial heterogeneity of the precipitation which is observed from the APHRODITE network (Fig. 3g).
-This is particularly true over the Himalaya, where the precipitation can vary by a factor of 10 within a distance of only some km.

-Even with the improvements obtained with the MAR simulation compared to the ERA-INTERIM, some differences between rain gauge observations and modelled precipitation are particularly notable: the ERA-INTERIM estimation shows less precipitation on the southern slope of the Himalaya than the APHRODITE network (which we

-- 5 call in the following the "dry bias", see Fig. 3d).
+The spatial heterogeneity of precipitation observed in the APHRODITE network (Fig. 3g) is better reproduced in the MAR simulation (Fig. 3a) than in the ERA-INTERIM (Fig. 3c), in particular over the Himalaya, where the precipitation can vary by a factor of 10 within a distance of only some km.
+Even with the improvements obtained with the MAR simulation compared to the ERA-INTERIM, some differences between rain gauge observations and modelled precipitation are particularly notable: The ERA-INTERIM estimation shows less precipitation on the southern slope of the Himalaya than the APHRODITE network (which we call in the following the "dry bias", see Fig. 3d).
 In contrast, on the northern slope and in the most eastern part of the Himalaya, precipitation is more abundant in ERA-INTERIM than in APHRODITE (which we call in the following the "humid biases", see Fig. 3d).
-It is quite difficult to verify the correct precipitation rate due to a strong lack of meteorological measurements in these regions.
-Nevertheless, we see that the supposed dry - 10 bias of the ERA-INTERIM on the southern slope is further amplified in the MAR simulation (Fig. 3b).
-This is not the case of the supposed humid bias of the ERA-INTERIM in the most eastern part of the Himalaya, which is not reproduced in the MAR simulation.
-Yatagai et al. (2012) explained that the rain gauge network used to construct APHRODITE data is denser in the Indian plain and in the foothills of the Himalaya than - 15 in areas of high altitude.
+It is quite difficult to verify the correct precipitation rate due to the difficulty to monitor hydrometeorology by in situ stations in these mountainous regions.
+As explained by Archer and Fowler (2004), such networks are often biased in altitude, as stations are generally located in valley floors, lower in altitude than the zones of maximum precipitation, located on mountains slopes and top.
+Nevertheless, we see that the supposed dry bias of the ERA-INTERIM on the southern slope (Fig. 3d) is further amplified in the MAR simulation (Fig. 3b).
+This is not the case in the supposed humid bias of the ERA-INTERIM in the most eastern part of the Himalaya, which is not reproduced in the MAR simulation.
+Yatagai et al. (2012) explained that the rain gauge network used to construct APHRODITE data is denser in the Indian plain and in the foothills of the Himalaya than in areas of high altitude.
 Therefore, we estimate that the "dry bias" in the MAR simulation is real, whereas the "humid bias" may not be an artefact of our model, due to the uncertainty of the APHRODITE network in these regions.
 This point is corroborated by the fact that commonly used rain gauges are well known to strongly underestimate solid precipitation (Goodison et al., 1998).
 As discussed in Sect.
-1, TRMM data has - 20 also been found to underestimate precipitation over mountainous areas.
+1, TRMM data has also been found to underestimate precipitation over mountainous areas.
 This remotely sensed observation shows also precipitation rates lower in the foothill of the Himalaya than those measured with the APHRODITE network (Fig. 3f).
-Concerning precipitation in the most eastern part of Himalaya and Tibetan Plateau, both APHRODITE and MAR simulation give lower precipitation rates than TRMM and ERA-INTERIM data in this re- - 25 gion.
+Concerning precipitation in the most eastern part of Himalaya and Tibetan Plateau, both APHRODITE and MAR simulation show lower precipitation rates than TRMM and ERA-INTERIM data in this region.
 Once again, we have to be very careful when estimating which of these products is the closest to reality, considering their large uncertainties.